hakyimlab/TFXcan/README.md

 ## Description
 In addtion, we provide access to the following pipelines to generate the data used in the paper:
-1. To develop DL-based predictors of TF binding: use this pipeline: https://github.com/hakyimlab/TFpred-snakemake
+1. To develop DL-based predictors of TF binding, use this pipeline: https://github.com/hakyimlab/TFpred-snakemake
-2. To run TFXcan, use this pipeline: https://github.com/hakyimlab/TFXcan-snakemake
+2. To run TFXcan, i.e. to find transcription factors that are associated with a trait, use this pipeline: https://github.com/hakyimlab/TFXcan-snakemake

 ## Brief description of scripts and folders
 - [recreateEnpactResults](./notebooks/recreateEnpactResults.qmd): contains step-by-step instructions to run scripts that reproduce the main results in the TFXcan paper.
 THIS IS NOT AN ANALYSIS SCRIPT.
 It is written in Quarto and can be rendered to HTML or PDF, or run interactively in RStudio.